SouravCodery/socialpound-webapp/README.md

 This project is a continuous work in progress and will evolve as new technologies and features are implemented.

+This repository has been kept public as a small token of gratitude towards the open-source community.
+From React.js to Node.js, my entire current tech stack is built on open source, without which I wouldn’t have become a developer.
+It also serves to showcase a small glimpse of my Software Engineering skills and expertise in Full Stack Development.

 ## Table of Contents

 - [Description](#description)